As a supervisor or manager, why does cross-training on the job matter?

 That is what this is about – cross-training to make better decisions as a peer, and over-all.

-If we were talking about skilled trades and crafts, we might be talking about an apprenticeship program, like the progression to becoming a crane operator.
+If we were talking about skilled trades and crafts, we might be talking about an apprenticeship program, like the progression of becoming a crane operator.

 You might not see being an oiler, a rigger, a signalman, and then an operator as cross-training.
 You may not see any apprentice program as cross-training, but it is.